GeGe-K/SakilaDB-Analysis/README.md

 As the analyst/BI expert, you are required to answer the following questions in Tableau to help the leads make better-informed decisions:
 1. A geographical view of the distribution of stores
 2. At what time does which rental store has the highest traffic?
-3. who were the top 15 actors/actresses
+3. Who were the top 15 actors/actresses?
-4. which months should we bring in the horror films
+4. Which months should we bring in the horror films?
-5. what is the total payment for each customer
+5. What is the total payment for each customer?

 ## :computer: Setup
 **Note**: If using the __trial version of Tableau desktop__ connect to the __SQL database with the credentials below__.